Jeffrey Krischer, PhD

 Danielle Henson, BSN, RN

 Mrs. Henson is a licensed Registered Nurse, who obtained her Bachelor of Science in Nursing with a minor in psychology from the University of South Florida.
-Since the beginning of 2011, she has been committed to diabetes research at the USF Diabetes Center.
-As the research nurse coordinator, she strives to make progress in diabetes research.
+Since January 2011, she has helped develop a vast research department within the USF Diabetes Center.
+As the lead clinical research coordinator she is dedicated to expanding knowledge about diabetes to better help patients and their family members.

 Amanda Terry, PhD, MPH